Hurricane Irma blasts Cuba after leveling Caribbean islands

 At least 24 people are known to have died in the Caribbean as a result of Irma.
 Many islands are still assessing the damage even as they try to prepare for the arrival of another major storm, Hurricane Jose.

-Barbuda and Anguilla, St. Martin/St. Maarten and St. Barthélemy, known as St. Barts, are all under a hurricane warning for Jose, expected to blast into the northern Leeward Islands on Saturday afternoon local time as a Category 4 hurricane.
+St. Martin/St. Maarten and St. Barthélemy, also known as St. Barts, remain under a hurricane warning for Jose, expected to blast close by the northern Leeward Islands on Saturday afternoon local time as a Category 4 hurricane.
+However, Barbuda and Anguilla now appear in less danger, having been downgraded to a tropical storm warning by forecasters.

-Meanwhile, Irma's center was about 45 miles east of the northern Cuba coastal resort town of Caibarien at 5 a.m.
-ET Saturday, packing sustained winds of 155 mph (255 kilometers per hour), the US National Hurricane Center said.
+Meanwhile, Irma's center was about 10 miles northwest of the northern Cuba coastal resort town of Caibarién at 8 a.m.
+ET Saturday, packing sustained winds of 130 mph (215 kilometers per hour), the US National Hurricane Center said.

-Blinding rain and powerful winds were already pummeling Caibarien late Friday as the outer bands of the massive storm made their entrance, knocking out power in a town that would normally be busy with tourists.
+Blinding rain and powerful winds began pummeling Caibarién late Friday as the outer bands of the massive storm made their entrance, knocking out power in a town that would normally be busy with tourists.

+By dawn, the town's main street had waves rolling down it and buildings 50 yards (46 meters) or more inland were flooded with three to four feet of water.

-Many people have evacuated the town in the past couple of days.
-Those who remain told CNN they are prepared -- but this is a storm like few have ever experienced before.
-Conditions are expected to continue deteriorating into Saturday and those still in the town now have no other option than to stay put.
+Many people had left Caibarién in the past couple of days, with all foreigners urged to leave for safer areas.
+Those who remained told CNN they were prepared -- but this is a storm like few have ever experienced before.

+Conditions are expected to continue deteriorating into Saturday and those still in the town now have no other option than to stay put, with no way for help to reach them.

+The Cuban government was putting emergency resources in place ahead of the storm's arrival but it could take a long time before the full extent of the damage is known.

 Gusts destroy wind-measuring instrument

-As of 5 a.m.
-ET, a hurricane warning for Irma was in place across central Cuba -- taking in the provinces of Camaguey, Ciego de Avila, Sancti Spiritus, Villa Clara and Matanzas -- as well as the central Bahamas and Ragged Island, and the northwestern Bahamas.
+As of 8 a.m.
+ET, a hurricane warning for Irma was in place across central Cuba -- taking in the provinces of Camaguey, Ciego de Avila, Sancti Spiritus, Villa Clara and Matanzas -- as well as the northwestern Bahamas.

 Full coverage